ozontech/file.d/plugin/action/json_decode/README.md

 # JSON decode plugin
-Plugin decodes JSON string from event field and merges result with event root.
+Decodes JSON string from event field and merges result with event root.
 If decoded JSON isn't an object, event will be skipped.

 ### Config params